10 Female Artists to Follow on Instagram

 Claire Morales

 Morales LOVES the color yellow.
 The musician, graphic designer, and illustrator made this evident with her “Immersed In Song” design for KXT 91.7, a non-commercial radio station in North Texas.
-Morales strongly believes in the healing power of creating.
-For her, the spring 2020 lockdown was used to make artwork that propels a sense of energy and optimism.
+Morales believes art can change our mood and brighten life, and she seeks to do this with her work.

 Christine Anne Nightingale